Maltese passport: Visa requirements

-Maltese citizens can live and work in any country within the European Economic Area (including the member states of the EU and the European Free Trade Association) as a result of the right of free movement and residence granted in Article 21 of the Treaty on the Functioning of the European Union.
+Additionally, Maltese citizens can live and work in any country within the European Economic Area (including the member states of the European Union and the European Free Trade Association) as a result of the right of free movement and residence granted in Article 21 of the Treaty on the Functioning of the European Union.

 Investment-based citizenship scheme

 Malta began a citizenship by investment scheme in 2014 known as the Individual Investor Programme (IIP) where non-citizens could apply for Maltese citizenship in exchange for a significant contribution to a national development fund and other Maltese investments, contingent on maintaining residence in Malta and passing criminal background checks.
 Henley & Partners was originally appointed as sole agent to administer the IIP, but the Maltese government later opened the scheme to Maltese firms too.
 The procedure is overseen by the Citizenship Unit of the government's Identity Malta Agency.

 The number and background of persons granted Maltese citizenship based on investment is unknown, as the Maltese government does not publish such data.
 Malta's Data Protection Commissioner confirmed that the publication of the number of passport buyers and their country of origin “may prejudice relations with a number of the countries of origin” and that revealing the agencies that handled their application “could reasonably be expected to prejudice commercial interests and, ultimately, the competitiveness of approved agents as it would reveal commercially-sensitive information”.

 The list of persons who were naturalised Maltese in the year 2015 includes over 900 names (listed by first name) without indication of previous/second citizenships and of reasons for naturalisation.
-This was criticised as not transparent enough.
-Most investors are understood to be interested in acquiring Maltese citizenship only as a tool to use EU citizenship rights and reside elsewhere in the Union.
+Maltese politicians and commentators outside of the country viewed this process negatively, due to its potential for abuse by rich individuals who wished to acquire EU citizenship.
+The Maltese government, however, stated that these applications underwent careful scrutiny.
 The European Parliament had objected to the programme as a sell-out of EU citizenship.

 The income from Malta's passport sale amounted to €163.5 million in 2016.
 Of this, 70% is deposited in the National Development and Social Fund (NDSF), which was set up in July 2016.
 The use of the fund by the government is not regulated.